 Capacity and Electric Energy Production in the Region by Fuel Type

 New England’s capacity and electric energy production in 2014 indicates that the region is highly dependent on natural gas-fired generation.
-As shown in , approximately 43% of the region’s capacity in 2014 was natural-gas-fired generation.
-This is about twice as large as oil-fired capacity, which was the next-largest type of generation resource in the region. also shows that natural gas power plants contributed 43% to the region’s electric energy production in 2014.
+As shown in Figure 8-1, approximately 43% of the region’s capacity in 2014 was natural-gas-fired generation.
+This is about twice as large as oil-fired capacity, which was the next-largest type of generation resource in the region.
+Figure 8-1 also shows that natural gas power plants contributed 43% to the region’s electric energy production in 2014.
 Nuclear generation supplied 34% of the electric energy, but each of the other types of generating resources produced less than 7%.
 (Refer to Section 7.6 for a discussion on the role of imports that supply the region.)